vatesfr/xen-orchestra/load_balancing.md

 # Load balancing

-> Load balancing is feature coming for the end of 2015.
+> Load balancing is a feature coming for the end of 2015.

 The goal here is to **distribute the VMs load** in the best way possible on your servers.